As you grow up in the Internet age, you’re given constant reminders on how to be safe online. Some of such advice/reminders are:

 - Don’t give anyone access to your personal information.

 - Don’t put your real phone number or physical address anywhere on a form.

 And then when you get ready to start applying for jobs on the Internet, you’re advised, and even required to do the exact opposite.

-Yes, applying for jobs online using sites like Indeed and Monster really runs in the face of everything you’ve heard about keeping yourself safe online.
+Yes, applying for jobs online using sites like Indeed, Monster, and Jooble really runs in the face of everything you’ve heard about keeping yourself safe online.
 Not only are you putting your personal information out there, but you’re posting your resume literally everywhere – where that information could be used by hackers and criminals to pretend to be you in a case of identity theft, contact you pretending to be a bank, credit card company, or a government official, or even impersonate you in an attempt to scheme money out of you.

 And that’s just what happens on the legitimate links.
 No matter what the case might be, here are the key tips to help you Stay Safe on the internet while doing your Online Job Searches.

 Being mindful of fake and phishing links is one sure way to stay safe online as a job seeker.
 Criminals and hackers know that people seeking a better job will be very excited to see a listing for one or get an email about a job that they’ve been shortlisted for.

 Unfortunately, when people see something really tempting, they tend to ignore the warning signs right in front of their faces.
 Fake job listings or offers work so well because job seekers are usually nervous they won’t find something and eager to get the search over as soon as possible.

 When they see a listing or an offer, they tend to skim over important information in order to get to the part where they can accept or sign the dotted line.
 That leads them to click on the links that are malicious in danger or send information over email that they never would in a normal situation, such as their Tax ID number, driver’s license number, or Social Security Number.